 It doesn’t matter how much income you bring in if you fail to pay your bills.
 Meeting your financial obligations on time is the foundation of personal finance.
 Fail to make your payments and say goodbye to your apartment, car, electricity, health insurance, or worst of all – internet.
 Even though paying bills is an essential part of life, many struggle with it.
 According to the NFCC’s 2015 Financial Literacy Survey, 24% of U.S. adults don’t consistently pay their bills on time.
 That’s shockingly high.

 Everyone is fully capable of paying all their bills on time.
 It simply requires a system.
 And a system requires discipline.
-I’m going to show you my personal system for tracking bills.
+I’m going to show you my personal system to track bills.
 I’m not saying it’s the only system or the best system, but it works.
 I’ve never missed a payment in my life.
 You may choose to copy it entirely or it may spark an idea or two to implement into your own system.

 3 Keys to Effective Bill Tracking System